CryptoStrikers/operations-docs/player-distribution-premium.md

-# Player Distribution - PremiumPack
+# Player Distribution - Premium Pack

 **_The following represents the player distribution found in each Premium Pack sale.
 1 sale = 500 packs._**